CouncilofLorien/counciloflorien.github.io/docs/rulesarchive/challenge-decks.md

 #### Sideboard

-Use Dwar to bring the _Minor Ring_ to teh discard pile at his first safe opportunity.
+Use Dwar to bring the _Minor Ring_ to the discard pile at his first safe opportunity.
 It is then available when _Gleaming Gold Ring_ is brought to him for testing. _Orders from Lugburz_ is good for getting the Lieutenant and Shagrat into one monster company.

-Against a Wizard opponent, consider bringing the _Rebel-talks_ in from teh sideboard and recycling _Stay Her Appetite_.
+Against a Wizard opponent, consider bringing the _Rebel-talks_ in from the sideboard and recycling _Stay Her Appetite_.
 You may remove all of your opponent's allies in this way and double the marshalling points from your allies.

 {: .text-center }
 ## <mecd>H</mecd> – STEALTHY TRIBE